-II.B.3.b).(1) have current certification in the specialty by the the Review Committee.
-(Core)
+2.10.
+Physician Faculty Members Physician faculty members must have current certification in the specialty by the American Board of Neurological Surgery or the American Osteopathic Board of Surgery in neurological surgery, or possess qualifications judged acceptable to the Review Committee. ^(Core)

-American Board of Neurological Surgery or the American Osteopathic Board of Surgery in neurological surgery, or possess qualifications judged acceptable to must be certified in the specialty by the American Board of Neurological Surgery or the American
+2.10.a.
+Any faculty member appointed as a site director must be certified in the specialty by the American Board of Neurological Surgery or the American Osteopathic Board of Surgery. ^(Core)